mik9016/SVG-Animation/README.md

 Leaernig hot to use animations on svg .

 #
-In this project i animated a plaint to make a circular movement around a globe
+In this project i animated a plain to make a circular movement around a globe.